-- Defiance/Insubordination/non-Compliance -Student aggressively engages in refusal to follow directions, talks back and/or delivers socially rude interactions that cause a major disruption to the classroom. - ❖ Physical Aggression Student demonstrates threatening behavior which is physical in nature.
+- Defiance/Insubordination/non-Compliance -Student aggressively engages in refusal to follow directions, talks back and/or delivers socially rude interactions that cause a major disruption to the classroom. - Physical Aggression Student demonstrates threatening behavior which is physical in nature.
 Such actions include, but are not limited to, pushing/shoving, grabbing, and approaching forcibly.
-This includes physical actions toward faculty/staff.
-Student who engages in a declaration of intent to cause harm to people and or property
+This includes physical actions toward

-- ❖ Disruption Student engages in an action or activity which causes a major disruption to the educational environment which requires faculty/staff member to immediately respond. - ❖ Disrespect Student becomes increasingly critical of the authority figure, deliberately refuses to listen to the directive of the faculty/staff, and makes a conscious effort to undermine the faculty/staff. - ❖ Abusive Language/Vulgarity Student engages in the use of inappropriate language to the point of disturbing class, is directing comments toward teacher or another student, or is yelling obscene language in an open area - ❖ Skipping Class Student is not in the assigned/designated area as scheduled or in another location without the express permission of the teacher to which the student is assigned during a given period/time. - ❖ Harassment See Policy 248 on page 33 of the handbook - ❖ Bullying - See Policy 249 on page 32 of the handbook - ❖ Fighting A mutual altercation involving physical violence where there is no one main offender and major injury, requiring physical restraint or resulting in injury or property.
-Law enforcement officers may refer this offense as simple assault. - ❖ Threats Students makes a written, verbal, or virtual threat of violence against an individual or the school which makes others feel unsafe or otherwise creates concern for the larger school environment and for others. - ❖ Truancy - Student leaves school property without permission. - ❖ Forgery/Theft/Plagiarism Student participates in academic dishonesty; using others works and identifying it as one's own.
-Student claims possession of items which do not belong to student.
-The unlawful taking, transfer, or excise of control over another with the attempt to deprive him deprive him thereof. - ❖ Technology Violation -Student uses technology devices with intent to do physical, emotional, and/or social harm including taking pictures, videos, or vocal recordings.
+- faculty/staff.
+Student who engages in a declaration of intent to cause harm to people and or property - ❖ Disruption Student engages in an action or activity which causes a major disruption to the educational environment which requires faculty/staff member to immediately respond. - ❖ Disrespect Student becomes increasingly critical of the authority figure, deliberately refuses to listen to the directive of the faculty/staff, and makes a conscious effort to undermine the faculty/staff. - ❖ Abusive Language/Vulgarity Student engages in the use of inappropriate language to the point of disturbing class, is directing comments toward teacher or another student, or is yelling obscene language in an open area - ❖ Hate Speech Hate speech, which includes any communication or expression that promotes discrimination, hostility, or violence against individuals or groups based on their race, ethnicity, nationality, religion, gender, sexual orientation, disability, or any other characteristic, undermines the core values of our educational community. - ❖ Skipping Class Student is not in the assigned/designated area as scheduled or in another location without the express permission of the teacher to which the student is assigned during a given period/time. - ❖ Harassment See Policy 248 on page 33 of the handbook - ❖ Bullying See Policy 249 on page 32 of the handbook - ❖ Fighting A mutual altercation involving physical violence where there is no one main offender and major injury, requiring physical restraint or resulting in injury or property.
+Law enforcement officers may refer this offense as simple assault. - Threatening Behavior Students makes a written, verbal, or virtual threat of violence against an individual, teacher, or the school which makes others feel unsafe or otherwise creates concern for the larger school environment and for others. - Truancy Student leaves school property without permission. - ❖ Forgery/Theft Student claims possession of items which do not belong to student.
+The unlawful

+- taking, transfer, or excise of control over another with the attempt to deprive him deprive him thereof. - ❖ Academic Dishonesty Student participates in academic dishonesty; using others works and identifying it as one's own.
+Student aids another by providing them with material/answers or otherwise shares information that prevents work from being original to the student. - ❖ Technology Violation -Student uses technology devices with intent to do physical, emotional, and/or social harm including taking pictures, videos, or vocal recordings. - Property Damage/Vandalism Student engages in an activity that results in destruction or disfigurement of property.